NMSU-ISA/LTVsystems/docs/src/directionalLTI/dirLTIsource.md

 ### Scenario Assumptions

 * single stationary directional source
-* single stationary directional receiver at same location as the source
+* single stationary receiver at same location as the source
-* single stationary ideal point reflector
+* two stationary ideal point reflectors
 * the source emits a pulse

 Given the assumptions, we simulate the following geometry for scenario A.